-What is the difference between NBA and FIBA basketball rules?
+What is the difference between NBA, WNBA, and FIBA basketball rules?

-While you may think you know the many differences between the two, you might want to go over some of the different rules below.
+While you may think you know the many differences between them — you might want to go over some of the different rules below.
 If you don’t, you may find yourself screaming at your TV, as you watch an international basketball game, because you swear the referee should’ve called goaltending.

 One of the biggest differences between the NBA and FIBA is the size of the court.
-Currently, the NBA court is slightly larger, coming in at 28.65 X 15.24 meters, while a FIBA court measures 28 X 15m.
+Currently, the NBA and WNBA play on a court that is slightly larger, coming in at 28.65 X 15.24 meters, while a FIBA court measures 28 X 15m.

 So is a bigger court better?
 Well, it is hard to say since the difference in overall court size is virtually minimal, although there is a major difference in regards to the three-point line.